temporalio/documentation/docs/cloud/tcld/namespace.md

 ## export

-The `tcld namespace export` commands manage exporting Workflow History Exports.
+The `tcld namespace export s3` commands manage exporting Workflow History Exports.

 Specify the name of the sink.

-- Valid sink names are: `s3`
+Valid options: `s3`

 For example: